stepzen-dev/mssqlgen/README.md

 **Problem:** No tables found

 **Solutions:**
-- Check table filters in configuration
+- Check table patterns in configuration (use schema-qualified patterns like "dbo.*")
 - Verify user has permissions to read schema
 - Ensure you're connecting to the correct database
+- Use `list-schemas` command to see available schemas

 ## Roadmap